 In certain instances, it may be preferable from an estate, financial, and tax planning perspective to consider long-term gift planning as the best way to make a gift.
 This can be accomplished through various gift instruments, such as charitable remainder trusts, gift annuities, charitable lead trusts, and bequests.
 For more information on gift planning, please visit the Gift Planning web area or contact a member of the Gift Planning team.

-Professional advisors can visit the Ohio State Planned Giving Design Center, an online resource to help you assist your clients in reaching their charitable goals.
+Professional advisors, visit our online resource to help you assist your clients in reaching their charitable goals.

 Once established, an endowed fund is a dependable and perpetual source of support, since the principal is invested and only a portion of the earnings is spent annually.
 A minimum gift of $25,000 is needed to establish an unrestricted endowment, while $50,000 is needed for a restricted endowment.

 For more information, visit the endowments web area.
-For assistance in establishing an endowment, visit the staff directory to find a Development Officer in your area of interest.
-General questions about endowments can be directed to Lori Sams at (614) 247-4115 or firstname.lastname@example.org.
+General questions about endowments can be directed to Lori Sams at 614-247-4115 or firstname.lastname@example.org.

 Many employers sponsor matching gift programs and will match any charitable contributions made by their employees.
 To see if your company has a matching gift policy, visit the matching gift web area.